And it seems like kids always get milk into the most unlikely places, especially when they carry their sippy cups all over the house.

 Here is an article written by a reader giving her secret for yellow stain removal from old baby clothes.
 This may help you too, if you are experiencing this issue with your milk stains.

-Step 1: Blot any excess milk from the upholstery, being careful not to spread the stain or grind it into the upholstery.
+Step 1: Blot any excess milk from the upholstery, being careful not to spread the spot or grind it into the upholstery.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 3: Using this solution, sponge the stain from the milk with a clean white cloth.
+Step 3: Using this solution, sponge the stain with a clean white cloth.

 Hint: Be sure to get the upholstery only as wet as necessary to remove the stain from the milk.